Couponing For Kids: Teach Them Young (2025)

 Digital Couponing for Tech-Savvy Kids

-For older kids who are comfortable using technology, introduce them to digital couponing.
-Show them apps or websites where they can search for deals or even help create shopping lists based on available discounts.
+For older kids who are comfortable using technology, try digital couponing.
+Show them apps or websites (like GrabOn) where they can search for deals from various brands.
+Let them create shopping lists based on available discounts.
+This is an excellent opportunity to teach your kids how to responsibly use technology while also teaching them about coupons.

 Tips for Parents